viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 In the **Set** part of the GPIO section, select pin 37 (the pin we wired to control the solenoid).
 If you set the pin state to high, the solenoid will actuate.
 If you set it to low, it should deactivate the solenoid.
-Since we already assembled the robot, setting pin 37 to high will allow you to shoot your Nerf gun if its loaded.
+Since we already assembled the robot, setting pin 37 to high will allow you to launch your foam dart launcher if its loaded.

 {{< figure src="../img/nerf-robot/board-low.png"  alt="Board component, G P I O section showing High selected on the Pin State drop-down." title="Board component, GPIO section showing High selected on the Pin State drop-down" width="800">}}